Today in Tribe History: July 10, 1947

 Black got to make the final out of the game when Sam Chapman bounced one back to him.
 He threw to Robinson at first to get the final out of the first no-hitter in the American League that season and the third no-hitter of his professional career, matching a pair thrown in the Virginia League in 1940 and again in 1941.

-“That last ball came back to me as big as a balloon,” shared a smiling Black with reporters and photographers, captured in the July 11 edition of The Plain Dealer.
+“That last ball came back to me as big as a balloon,” shared a smiling Black with reporters and photographers, described in the July 11 edition of The Plain Dealer that season.
 “For my money that was the best catch Robbie ever made.

 “It was my slider that did it.
 I hadn’t thrown since Friday [July 4] and couldn’t seem to get loosened up for the first few innings.
 Then the slider started going where I wanted it and I was out in front most of the time.”

 His career would wrap in a life-changing event on the field on September 13, 1948, when after fouling a pitch off during the second inning of a game against the St. Louis Browns, he collapsed at the plate.
-He was able to walk off the field but would lose consciousness later and was taken to the hospital, where he fell into a coma.
-He would recover from what was a cerebral hemorrhage, but would never play again.
+He was able to walk off the field, but he would lose consciousness later and was taken to the hospital, where he fell into a coma.
+He would recover from what was diagnosed as a cerebral hemorrhage, but he would never play again.